sisipeng/sisipeng.github.io/index.md

 ---

 ## About Me
 In my research, I examine communication, perception, and experience of women's health.
-I use qualitative and quantitative methods, including interviews, surveys, experiments, and natural langugage processing.
+I use qualitative and quantitative methods, including interviews, surveys, experiments, and natural language processing.

 ## Research Interests
 - Women's Health